KOALAaufPILLEN/KoalaSleep/README.md

-# KoalaSleep (Steam Idler)
+# KoalaSleep - Steam Idler and Achievement Booster
 This is a Steam idler for Windows / Linux / Android / Iphone

 RIGHT now in CLOSED Pre Alpha Stage!!
 No INVITES available !

 ![277095630-3d6f5fd7-2b4a-4b5c-9b43-4eff8fecf60b](https://github.com/KOALAaufPILLEN/KoalaSleep/assets/92574026/401f5135-cf60-4708-8372-48a082dc8003)

-KoalaSleep (Steam Idler) is a that allows you to idle on Steam games without actually playing them.
-It helps you boost your playtime and unlock achievements effortlessly.
-And get Steam Cards
+KoalaSleep (Steam Idler) is a Website / Program that help you boost your playtime, unlock achievements, and collect Steam Trading Cards on the Steam platform.
+With its user-friendly interface and advanced features, KoalaSleep makes it easy to enhance your gaming experience.

 ## Features

-- Automatically idles on selected Steam games (Maximum 32).
+- Automatic Idling: Boost your playtime on selected Steam games effortlessly (max 32.)
+- Achievement Boosting: Unlock achievements you want for any game in your libary (if its not server sided)
 - use a custom game as status (Maximum 30 other Games, API cant handle more).
 - Randomizes game selection to avoid detection.
 - Supports multiple Steam accounts.
 - Customizable idle time intervals (Hours, Days, Weeks, Months, Infinity)
-- Steam Trading Cards Iddle (will automaticly choose a maximum of 32 games and run them till all trading cards are claimed)
+- Steam Trading Card Collection: Collect valuable Steam Trading Cards while idling.
 - Simple and easy-to-use program.

 ## Prerequisites